UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 - *If the player is the same color as the floor, the suspicion meter goes down over time*
 - *Once the player reaches the goal of the current level, the player moves on to the next pre-set level*
 - *Over time, the levels become more complicated*
-- *Players can pick up colors from the ground to use to blend into the background in the current level, picking up colors allows you to create more color combinations to blend in with*

 # Objects/Entities